Food

 Give Mashed Potatoes New Life

 If you mash up real potatoes for your Thanksgiving feast, then you know how potatoes can get dry and crumbly after they’ve been refrigerated.
-An easy way to refresh mashed potatoes is to heat them slowly on a stovetop with a little Organic Valley Milk or Butter, then whip to fluff.
+An easy way to refresh mashed potatoes is to heat them slowly on a stovetop with a little Organic Valley® Milk or Butter, then whip them to fluff.

-Or how about cheesy mashed potato pancakes!
+Or how about cheesy mashed potato pancakes?
 These were one of my favorites as a kid.
 My mom would freeze them for easy and healthy future side dishes, and we kids could microwave one for a snack whenever we wanted.
 This “recipe” is, of course, entirely customizable based on how many leftovers you need to use up, but it’ll give you a guide to start with.

-Take 3 cups mashed potatoes, half a package of Organic Valley Shredded Sharp Cheddar Cheese, finely chopped scallions or onion, and large pinches of salt and pepper.
+Take 3 cups mashed potatoes, half a package of Organic Valley® Shredded Sharp Cheddar Cheese, finely chopped scallions or onion, and large pinches of salt and pepper.
 Get your hands (or your kids’ hands) in there and mix it all together.
 Taste and adjust seasonings if needed, then mix in one beaten egg.
 If your taters are really dry, you can add a little milk to help it come together.
 Divide into 10 or 12 balls and flatten each to a half-inch thick.
-Heat Organic Valley Butter or Ghee in a nonstick pan and fry your potato patties until lovely and brown.
+Heat Organic Valley® Butter or Ghee in a nonstick pan and fry your potato patties until they are lovely and brown.
 You can serve them immediately, or they freeze beautifully layered with wax paper.

 Pie Time

 Mix 2 cups of chopped turkey, a cup or so of leftover corn and/or frozen mixed vegetables, and add enough leftover gravy to bind it all together.
-Pour into a premade pie crust and top with a second crust.
+Pour the mixture into a premade pie crust and top with a second crust.
 Leftover stuffing could even be folded into the filling to give your pie a drier, sturdier texture if you prefer.
 Bake at 425 F for 35 to 45 minutes.
 Unbaked pies can be frozen for later, too!

 Shepherd’s pie is an even easier Thanksgiving casserole.
-Simply mix up your pot pie filling, spread in a pie plate and top with leftover mashed potatoes or stuffing.
+Simply mix up your pot pie filling, spread it in a pie plate and top it with leftover mashed potatoes or stuffing.
 If you give your mashed potato topping some interesting peaks, they will brown nicely in the oven, and stuffing as a topping will gain a lovely crunch.

 Here are a few recipes we love: